influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

 000000001-000000001.tsm # 👍
 ```

-It is essential that every copied shard appears on the new data node both
+Verify that every copied shard appears on the new data node both
 in the `influxd-ctl show-shards` output and in the shard directory.
-If a shard does not pass both of the tests above, please repeat step 3.
+If a shard does not pass both of the tests above, repeat step 3.

 ### Step 5: Remove Unnecessary Cold Shards

 Next, remove the copied shard from the original data node with the command below.
 Repeat this command for every cold shard that you'd like to remove from one of
 the original data nodes.
-**Removing a shard is an irrecoverable, destructive action; please be
+**Removing a shard is an irrecoverable, destructive action; use this command with caution.**
-cautious with this command.**

 ```
 influxd-ctl remove-shard <source_TCP_address> <shard_ID>